-There is currently a moratorium on the creation and amendment of trading hours within Queensland which, at this stage, is due to end on 31 August 2022.
+There is currently a moratorium on the creation and amendment of trading hours within Queensland which, is due to end on 31 August 2023.
 This means that the Commission is not currently making any orders with regards to non-exempt shops.

 Shop trading hours in Queensland are dependent upon the type of shop.
 The Trading (Allowable Hours) Act 1990 outlines two main categories of shops:

 These shops have unrestricted trading hours.
 Independent retail shops are generally classed as exempt shops, however there are limitations on the number of staff working in these shops.

 Shops operating within a specified area for an event which is declared to be a 'special event' are, for the declared period, exempt shops and may trade for the entirety of the period.

 For more information on exempt shops, please see below under the heading 'Exempt Shops'.